crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     In addition, models given in the *named discontinuities* format, the name for a discontinuity can be used instead of the depth within a phase.
-    The name is pre and postpended by an underscore, :code:`_`, and can only contain letters, numbers and the dash symbol, :code:`-`.
+    The name is prepended and postpended by an underscore, :code:`_`, and can only contain letters, numbers and the dash symbol, :code:`-`.
     For example, if a model contained a discontinuity at 1000 km depth that was named `mid-mantle`, then the phase :code:`Pv1000p` and